Q & A Library

-The danger of fatty liver is that it can lead to localized inflammation (steatohepatitis), which can progress to liver damage.
+The danger of fatty liver is that it can contribute to localized inflammation, which can progress to serious liver damage.
 This condition is called NASH, which stands for Non-Alcoholic Steatohepatitis.
-(If alcohol abuse is involved, the condition is termed "alcoholic steatohepatitis").
-NASH can cause scarring and hardening of the liver, leading to cirrhosis, a very serious disease that may require a liver transplant.
+(If alcohol abuse is involved, the condition is termed "alcoholic steatohepatitis.")
+NASH can cause cirrhosis – scarring and hardening of the liver that increases risk of liver cancer and liver failure.
+An organ transplant may be the only treatment option.
 Because of rising rates of obesity, NASH has become increasingly common.
 Some estimates suggest that one-third of adult Americans are affected, and this is consistent with the fact that one-third of Americans are considered obese.

 There is no medical treatment for fatty liver – no drugs or surgery can cure it.
-However, it's a good idea to be under the care of a physician who specializes in treating liver diseases.
-The only ways to deal with fatty liver are to lose weight and lower your triglycerides if they're elevated.
-If you're diabetic, the focus should be to make sure that your diabetes, as well as your weight, is well controlled.
-Be sure to exercise regularly.
+However, it’s a good idea to be under the care of a liver specialist.
+The only ways to halt progression of the disease are to lose weight and lower your triglycerides if they’re elevated.

-My colleague Qingcai Zhang, M.D., a Chinese physician and hepatitis expert, successfully treats fatty liver and NASH with milk thistle (Silybum marianum), and a combination of Chinese herbal remedies.
-For more information, visit Dr. Zhang's Web site.
+You should also be aware that my colleague Qingcai Zhang, M.D., a Chinese physician, a member of this site’s sciance advisory board, and hepatitis expert, successfully treats fatty liver and NASH with milk thistle (Silybum marianum), and a combination of Chinese herbal remedies.
+For more information, visit Dr. Zhang’s website.